brave/brave-core/components/brave_ads/core/internal/serving/README.md

 # Serving

 When an ad is served, it is delivered to a specific audience that has been targeted based on demographics, interests, or behaviors.
-This is done using local machine learning with the browser profile to only place ads in optimal conditions.
-Ads are anonymously matched to opportunities, and users become partners instead of targets.
+This is done using local on device matching with the browser profile to only place ads in optimal conditions.
+Ads are anonymously matched to opportunities.

 | format  | description  |
 |---|---|